PEER REVIEWED ARTICLES:

 Surrounded by South Africa, Lesotho’s historical and present characteristics make it an ideal case to explore the global processes that encapsulate ecological change, science, capitalism, development, and the geopolitics of north-south relations.
 The chapters in this book will be organized around, among other topics, veterinary science, forestry, and soil and rangeland sciences.
 Each science is examined as an unbounded field of knowledge, one that has been produced by a wide range of actors across different spaces.
-Building on scholarship that explores the intersection of political ecology and science studies, Environmental Sciences will show how Lesotho’s agricultural professionals, farmers, chiefs, teachers, workers, and politicians participated critically in the production, circulation, and application of these sciences.
+Building on scholarship that explores the intersection of political ecology and science studies, Environmental History will show how Lesotho’s agricultural professionals, farmers, chiefs, teachers, workers, and politicians participated critically in the production, circulation, and application of these sciences.
 Through stories of critical participation, I argue, we gain a clearer view of the pitfalls and possibilities of science in the past and its limits in shaping human behavior.
 My book will offer an historical analog for understanding current ecological crises and furthermore, what role science ought to play in addressing these crises.
 The project is based on my PhD dissertation, completed in 2017 at Boston University and titled, “Wisdom Does Not Live in One House’: Compiling Environmental Knowledge in Lesotho, Southern Africa, c.
 1880-1965.”

 “‘Getting Our Grass Back’: Knowledge, Grazing Policy, and Practice in Lesotho, c.
 1933-1950s,” Working paper, Boston University, Program for the Study of African Environments (PSAE) 15, (2018), pp. 1-22.

 “Tsoelopele ea Basotho: Towards a Critical History of Progress in Lesotho,” Article in progress for submission to the Journal of African History.